Home | Timetables | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 COVID-19 (Coronavirus)

-The TfL network is now operating normally, with the exception of weekend-only night routes, which remain withdrawn until further notice, and a minor change on route N18 (which should probably now be regarded as permanent).
+The TfL network is now operating normally, with the exception of weekend-only night routes, which remain withdrawn until further notice.
 For historical details please see the Covid-19 page - last updated 26/08/23.

 *** The majority of non-TfL routes have now been temporarily removed from the website to avoid confusion.
 I intend to reinstate them gradually when I have a chance to go through these and check what needs updating.
 Many of these routes may have seen permanent post-Covid reductions, and it is far from clear whether what is currently running is regarded as 'permanent'. ***